103 Talbotts Lane

 Listing Price: $1,950,000

 PRICE: $1,950,000 NOW $1,595,000

 103 Talbotts Lane, Hot Springs: This six acre historic estate is located across from the nation's oldest original first tee at the Homestead Old Course in Hot Springs, Virginia.
-The beautifully preserved and restored neoclassical mansion was built circa 1910 and features 15 rooms (totaling approximately 5,700 square feet), 5 bedrooms, and 4.5 baths with extensive entertainment areas inside and out.
+The beautifully preserved and restored neoclassical residence was built circa 1910 and features 15 rooms (totaling approximately 5,700 square feet), 5 bedrooms, and 4.5 baths with extensive entertainment areas inside and out.
 The grounds are landscaped with mature boxwoods, perennial gardens, tall rhododendrons, dogwoods and shade trees.
 What was once a finishing school for young ladies is now a grand Bath County treasure.

 Broadlawn Architectural Description